SakuraFrost/SakuraFrost/README.md

 # Hi, I'm Sela 👋

-I'm an Information and Communication Technology undergraduate student.
+I'm an Information and Communication Technology undergraduate student with a passion for games.

 -   🌱 I’m currently studying C, C++, C#, Godot, and Assembly.
 -   🎮 My focus is on game development and design, exploring everything from low-level programming to gameplay mechanics.